EMI options are an effective way of retaining and incentivising key employees and are particularly helpful for growing companies.

 - It must be independent and not a subsidiary of another company, or controlled by another company.

 - There must be a permanent establishment in the UK.

 - The company must exist for the purposes of carrying on a qualifying trade or preparing to do so.

 - The employee must work for the company for at least 25 hours per week, or 75% of their working time.

 - Anyone who controls more than 30% of the ordinary share capital cannot benefit from EMI.

 - An individual cannot be granted share options with a value of more than £250,000 in a three year period.

 - The limit on the total value of options granted under EMI is £3million.

 An option must be reported electronically to HMRC within 92 days of grant.
 An annual return must also be sent electronically to HMRC.

-Dixcart can assist with share valuations and setting up of an EMI scheme, as well as the ongoing compliance requirements.
+As a combined accounting and legal firm, Dixcart UK can assist with the entire process of establishing an EMI scheme, from share valuations to the design of the scheme and drafting of the options agreements.
 For further information please contact your usual Dixcart adviser or a member of our tax team, using the contact details below: